Apartamentos Turísticos Antonio Parra

 Los Judíos de San Mateo (Holy Tuesday)

-Los Judíos de San Mateo - Antonio Parra Tourist Apartments
+Los Judíos de San Mateo

 El Prendimiento (Holy Wednesday)

-El Prendimiento - Jerez de la Frontera
+El Prendimiento Jerez

 "El Prendi" is the essence of the Santiago neighborhood.
 Its image is an icon of Jerez culture, and its procession through Calle Ancha is a fundamental pillar of our identity.